eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Wallet Secure Cryptographic Device (WSCD):** This is trusted hardware providing a secure environment and storage for cryptographic assets (such as keys) and for running the WSCA.
 This includes a keystore, but also the environment where the security-critical functions are executed.
 The WSCD is tamper-proof and duplication-proof.
 One WSCD may be included in multiple Wallet Units, e.g. in case of a remote HSM.
 The WSCD consists of two parts: the WSCD hardware covers the hardware issued by the WSCD vendor and the WSCD firmware covers security-related software, such as an operating system and cryptographic libraries provided by the WSCD vendor.
 Figure 2 shows four different possible security architectures for the WSCD (for more details see [Section 4.5](#45-wscd-architecture-types)): <ul><li>a remote WSCD, which is typically a HSM operated by the Wallet Provider,</li><li>a local external WSCD, which is typically a smart card issued to the User specifically for this purpose,</li><li>a local internal WSCD, which may be, for instance, a UICC, an e-SIM, a SAM, or an embedded Secure Element,</li><li>a local native WSCD, which is also embedded in the User device but which is accessed via an API exposed by the OS.</li></ul>

-- **Wallet Secure Cryptographic Application (WSCA):** This is the secure application running on and utilizing the WSCD.
-A WSCA manages sensitive assets, primarily cryptograhic keys, and interfaces directly with the Wallet Instance.
+- **Wallet Secure Cryptographic Application (WSCA):** This is a secure application running on (or linked to) and utilizing the WSCD.
+A WSCA manages sensitive assets, primarily cryptographic keys, and interfaces directly with the Wallet Instance.
 Regarding the party responsible for delivering the WSCA, there are two options, depending on the security architecture of the WSCD.
-For remote WSCDs (HSMs), local external WSCDs (dedicated smart cards), and local internal WSCDs (UICC, eSIM, SAM), the WSCA will be delivered by the Wallet Provider.
+For remote WSCDs (HSMs), local external WSCDs (dedicated smart cards or tokens), and local internal WSCDs (UICC, eSIM/SAM, embedded SE), the WSCA will be delivered by the Wallet Provider.
 For native local WSCDs, the WSCA is part of the OS.

 - **Wallet Provider backend (WPB**): The Wallet Provider backend offers Users support with their Wallet Units, performs essential maintenance, and issues Wallet Unit Attestations through the Wallet Provider Interface (WPI).